 If a merchant’s navigation is effective, breadcrumbs become redundant.
-Removing the breadcrumb trail will reduce visual distractions and result in higher RPV.
+Removing the breadcrumb trail will reduce visual distractions during checkout and result in higher RPV.

 THE RESULTS SO FAR*

 *These results reflect the average findings of all participating merchants and are not guaranteed for all users.